yigitozkavci/hurriyet-ruby/README.md

 # Takes 3 articles.
 client.articles.all top: 3

-# Takes 3 articles of which title equals to 'Ankara'
+# Takes 3 articles of which path equals to 'gundem'
-client.articles.all top: 4, filter: 'Title eq \'Ankara\''
+client.articles.all top: 4, filter: 'Path eq \'gundem\''

 # Selects title of articles of which title contains word 'Istanbul'
 client.articles.all filter: 'contains(Title, \'Istanbul\')', select: 'Title'